NCSC-NL/zimbra-webshell-scan/README.md

 ### GB Instructions

 **Description**
-This repository contains a script to scan for Zimbra webshell [CVE-2024-45519](https://nvd.nist.gov/vuln/detail/CVE-2024-45519) on your system.
+This repository provides a script designed to detect a Zimbra webshell on your system.
+Developed by NCSC-NL in response to [CVE-2024-45519](https://nvd.nist.gov/vuln/detail/CVE-2024-45519), this script may also identify other security issues not directly associated with this specific vulnerability.

 The script looks for files that should not be in the default public folders of Zimbra's websever application.
 This happens with a ```find``` command and with ```grep -v``` the default folders are excluded.
 The webshell can be found in a file, that is not in the default folder path.
 It is possible that this malicious file has the same timestamp or name as other legit files, which is why we search for full folder paths, instead of just names.

 This script is based on clean set-ups of Zimbra version 8.8.15_GA, 9.0.0_GA en 10.1.0_GA.